Q&A With an Austin Personal Injury Lawyer

 When you pursue benefits from an insurance provider, you don’t file a lawsuit.
 At least, not at first.
 The first step involves filing an insurance claim for benefits.
-A claim is a formal request to receive insurance benefits for your injuries.
+This claim serves as a formal request to receive insurance benefits for your injuries.

 Along with the claim, you’ll also have to submit a demand letter.
 This lays out how you got hurt, why you think the insured driver is at fault, and the amount of damages you’re requesting.

-Another driver’s insurance company might deny your claim or try to drive down its value.
-Be prepared for the insurer to do whatever they can to get out of paying what you need and deserve.
+Another driver’s insurance company might deny your claim or try to drive down its value, so be prepared for the insurer to do whatever they can to get out of paying what you need and deserve.

-When an insurer refuses to pay – or if what your damages exceed policy limits – you might want to consider filing suit.
+When an insurer refuses to pay, or if your damages exceed policy limits, you might want to consider filing suit.
 This means you take your dispute to the courts.
-If you don’t reach an agreement, a judge (and/or jury) will ultimately decide the outcome.
+If you don’t reach an agreement, a judge or jury will ultimately decide the outcome.
 Most personal injury lawsuits settle privately before going to trial.

 Who Can I File a Lawsuit Against?